Indian Data Relay Satellite System

 Indian Data Relay Satellite System or IDRSS is a planned Indian constellation of Inter-satellite communications satellites.
 It is planned to initially comprise two satellites, CMS-04 (formerly IDRSS-1) & IDRSS-2 in geostationary orbit.
-It will facilitate relay of information between various Indian spacecraft, in-flight launch vehicle monitoring and assist Indian Human Spaceflight Programme.
+It will facilitate relay of information between various Indian spacecraft, in-flight launch vehicle monitoring and assist the Indian Human Spaceflight Programme.

 Objectives

 A Data Relay Satellite System (DRSS) facilitates continuous real-time communication between Low Earth orbit bound spacecraft to the ground station as well as inter-satellite communication.
 Such a satellite in geostationary orbit can track a low altitude spacecraft up to almost half of its orbit.

 India operates one of world's largest remote sensing satellites systems.
-Visibility of these satellites is not more than 10-15 minutes in a day and sometimes even lower.
+Visibility of these satellites is not more than 10–15 minutes in a day and sometimes even lower.
 The IDRSS satellites, one opposite to each half of earth in GEO, can see about 80 per cent of the area where Indian remote sensing satellites are orbiting, hence enhancing visibility range and data transfer rates of satellites.
 IDRSS can also monitor a launch vehicle from the time it lifts off from the launch pad.
 Satellites will hereby also reduce dependency on ground stations.
 Implementation of the system will be essential for tracking Gaganyaan, India's future crewed spacecraft.

 The main objectives of IDRSS are: